 She’s ready and this moment we’ve been working towards just arrived.

-My Daughter Julianna, who was Diagnosed on the Autism Spectrum December 2014…
+My daughter, Julianna was diagnosed with the Autism Spectrum last December 2014…

 - Who made sounds-Who said 1 word utterances-Who began to speak